 \section{Clusters and avalanches}

-An intuitive way of studying zero-temperature correlations between two spins $\sigma_i$ and $\sigma_j$ on the lattice is to consider the difference between the ground state of the system and the new ground state in which spin $\sigma_i$ is constrained in the direction $-h_i$.
-If in the new ground state, $\sigma_j$ is flipped, then we may say that the two spins are correlated and define a {\it response} function $R_{ji}$ equal to one in this case and zero otherwise, note that this is the definition used in \cite{angelini2022unexpected,angelini2020loop}.
-We call the {\it avalanche} of spin $i$ the set of spins that flip when $i$ is flipped, {\it i.e.} all the spins such that $R_{ji}=1$.
-A problem with defining correlation in terms of $R_{ji}$ is that we can find instances of the disorder in which spin $\sigma_j$ flips if we flip $\sigma_i$ but not vice-versa, {\it i.e.} it may happen that $R_{ij} \neq R_{ji}$, meaning that responses are not symmetric.
+In order both to clarify some physical points that we mentioned earlier on but also to connect the present framework to our previous work \cite{angelini2022unexpected,angelini2020loop}, we discuss the relation betweeen clusters as introduced in the previous section and avalanches.
+Avalanches are a natural and intuitive concept that is often used in the literature on disordered systems at zero temperature see e.g. \cite{monthus2011random,tarjus2013avalanches}.Indeed, an intuitive way of studying zero-temperature correlations between two spins $\sigma_i$ and $\sigma_j$ on the lattice is to consider the difference between the ground state of the system and the new ground state in which spin $\sigma_i$ is constrained in the direction $-h_i$.
+If in the new ground state, $\sigma_j$ is flipped, then we may say that the two spins are correlated and define a response function $R_{ji}$ equal to one in this case and zero otherwise, note that this is the definition used in \cite{angelini2022unexpected,angelini2020loop}.
+We call the avalanche of spin $i$ the set of spins that flip when $i$ is flipped, i.e. all the spins such that $R_{ji}=1$.
+A problem with defining correlation in terms of $R_{ji}$ is that we can find instances of the disorder in which spin $\sigma_j$ flips if we flip $\sigma_i$ but not vice-versa, i.e. it may happen that $R_{ij} \neq R_{ji}$, meaning that responses are not symmetric.

 In order to have a symmetric definition of the correlation function, we recall the effective energy function $E_{ij}(\sigma_i,\sigma_j)$ defined in Sec. (\ref{sec:model}).
 This function specifies, for a given realization of the disorder, the ground state configuration and the three excited configurations with the corresponding excitation energies.
-Let us define a quantity, $C_{ij}$, that is equal to one if the configuration with the lowest excitation energy among the three possible ones is the one where {\it both} spins are flipped.
+Let us define a quantity, $C_{ij}$, that is equal to one if the configuration with the lowest excitation energy among the three possible ones is the one where both spins are flipped.
 Obviously $C_{ij}=1$ implies $R_{ij}=R_{ji}=1$ and $\Delta E_i=\Delta E_j=\Delta E$, where $\Delta E$ is the excitation energy of the first excitation.
 This means that, if $C_{ij}=1$, spins $i$ and $j$ are in the same cluster of spins with local fields $|h_i|=|h_j|=\Delta E/2$.